Introduction

 We process personal data about different groups of people we come into contact with.
 This notice tells you what we collect, why and who we share it with.

 Processing means what we do with the information and how we manage it.
 Almost anything you do with data counts as processing; including collecting, recording, storing, using, analysing, combining, disclosing or deleting it.
 We process certain information to help us carry out our responsibilities as the regulator for the social service workforce in Scotland.
-Under the UK General Data Protection Regulation (GDPR) this is called carrying out a public task.
-In some cases we hold it to carry out a statutory task, or fulfil a contract, such as, as an employer.
-Sometimes we only hold information with your consent – for example if you choose to sign up to our newsletter.
+Under the UK General Data Protection Regulation (UK GDPR) this is called carrying out a public task.
+In some cases we hold it to carry out a statutory task, or fulfil a contract, such as, as an employer, or for the purposes of complying with our obligations towards our workers.
+Sometimes we only process information with your consent.

 We will retain and may share or use any information we hold for any purpose we consider necessary to help us meet our statutory public protection function or other public protection purpose, or if we consider that to do so is compliant with data protection legislation, including legal, accounting or reporting requirements.
 At the end of this period we will delete or destroy the information in line with our Retention and Disposal Schedule.